No Products in the Cart

 Spring mattresses, while less flexible than other types, come with their own set of storage challenges.
 Bending them during loading into a storage unit can lead to damage to their foundation and internal structure.
 These mattresses generally wear out faster than others, so it's essential to clear any items placed on them before storage to prevent unnecessary compression.

 Allowing extra room in your storage unit for a spring mattress is advisable.
-This precaution ensures that the mattress is not subjected to compression or damage due to lack of space, extending its lifespan and maintaining its supportive qualities.
+This precaution ensures that the mattress is not subjected to compression or damage due to a lack of space, extending its lifespan and maintaining its supportive qualities.

 Your mattress is a significant investment in your comfort and well-being, so it's crucial to store it properly when the need arises.
 Whether it's a memory foam, latex, hybrid, or innerspring mattress, following the right storage techniques can extend its lifespan and ensure it's in excellent condition when you need it again.